-Youth Imagine the Future- is a festival for youth in grades 7 - 12, who reside in the large Ontario region which is covered by both the Limestone District School Board & the Algonquin &Lakeshore School Board.* Youth are invited to create a short story or a piece of art, set in a positive future.
+Youth Imagine the Future- is a festival for youth in grades 7 - 12, who reside in the large Eastern Ontario region covered by both the Limestone District School Board & the Algonquin &Lakeshore Catholic School Boards.
+Youth are invited to create a short story or a piece of art, set in a positive future.

-Note: In 2023 we will have an Art Only category for grade 6 or younger students who wish to show us their vision of a better future.
-Please follow the same guidelines and success criteria.
-Sorry, no workshops are available for the younger folx, but any who wish to join in are welcome!
+Note: In 2023 we have an Art Only category for grade 6 or younger students who wish to show us their vision of a better future.
+Please follow the same guidelines.

 WHAT IS SOLARPUNK?

-Solarpunk, (called Hopepunk elsewhere), is a literature and art movement that envisions how the future might look if humanity really worked together to reverse our planet's direction of global warming.
+Solarpunk, (called Hopepunk elsewhere), is a literature, art and social movement that envisions how the future might look if humanity really worked together to reverse our planet's direction of global warming.
 No more dystopias!
 A Solarpunk future will try to address the climate crisis, biodiversity, racism and social equity issues facing us now.

 Solarpunk is not utopian writing or art.
 We will still be humans; therefore, there will still be problems.

-**Some Solarpunk writing and art will showcase advanced green technology in their setting.
+**Some Solarpunk writing and art will showcase renewable energy and tech solutions in their setting.
 Some will have more nature-based solutions in their future.
-Most will be a mix. **
+Most, however, will be a mix. *

 These stories/art must be set on Earth, not another planet.
-For our Youth Imagine the Future Festival , we encourage our youth to consider setting their stories and art here, in our region.
-It would be wonderful to see how youth envision our future differently, better, without relying on fossil fuel.
-Now, in Eastern Ontario, we have more frequent and more extreme storms, tornadoes, power outages, heat waves, wildfires, smoke and floods.
+For our Youth Imagine the Future Festival , we encourage our youth to set their stories and art in our region, or in a place where they have actually lived.
+Here, in Eastern Ontario, we now have more frequent and more extreme storms, tornadoes, power outages, heat waves, wildfires, smoke advisories, and floods.

 This is not set in stone.
-If a youth wants to set their art or story in British Columbia, PEI, or anywhere on Earth, we only insist that they do research to understand what the area is truly like there, now, and how the world’s Climate Crisis is affecting that region.
-This would work far better if the writer has lived in a different region for some time.
-Then the artist/writer could research and invent believable solutions for that region.
-We do not seek "climate protest" work.
+If a youth wants to set their art or story in British Columbia, PEI, or anywhere on Earth, we only insist that they research to understand what the area is truly like, now, and how the Climate Crisis is affecting that region.
+Clearly this would work better if the writer has lived in a different region for some time.
+Then the youth could research and invent believable solutions for that region.
+We do not seek only "climate protest" work.
 We know there are problems.
 We seek solutions, and a better future we can aim toward.

 "Solarpunk" usually includes a diversity of folx of different races, religions, cultures, abilities and gender identities mingling at work and at play without the issues we sadly see too often in today's world.
 (Be aware of respecting but not appropriating someone else's culture.)

 ***TEACHERS!
-Send us an invitation to give a slideshow/workshop for your class in September!
+Send us an invitation to give a slideshow & workshop in your class in September!
 We have a slideshow continually updated of amazing ideas being used around the world now to spark your students' imaginations.

-* The festival's region is from Kingston, north to Whitney, and from Kingston, east to Trenton.
+* The festival's region is from Katarakwi/Kingston, north to Whitney, and east to Trenton.
 Students do not have to be enrolled in those 2 school boards.
 This is a rough geographical area.

 QUESTIONS TO ASK YOURSELF AS YOU CREATE THE FUTURE: